iaincollins/icarus/README.md

 ## Donations

 People have asked if I take donations for the project.
-I don't take donations, but I do appreciate folks asking!
+I don't take donations, but I do appreciate folks asking.
 If you want to support development of ICARUS Terminal, you can always pay a vist to my carrier the [Ardent Pioneer (V9G-G7Z)](https://inara.cz/elite/station/490914/)!

-Selling Tritium to the carrier is very helpful and most appreciated.
+Selling Tritium to the carrier is very helpful and always appreciated.
 You can use Inara to [find out which system the Ardent Pioneer is currently in](https://inara.cz/elite/station/490914/).
 Before you visit you might want to [check out what commodities are currently being traded](https://inara.cz/elite/station-market/490914/).
-While you are there you can chat to the bartender to see if there is anything they need.
+Youc an also can chat to the bartender to see if there is anything they need.

-Whiel docked you can also sell exploration data, biological samples and refuel/rearm/repair your ship.
+Note: While docked you can also sell exploration data, biological samples and refuel/rearm/repair your ship.
 All buy orders are at least 10% above galatic average prices so you should be able to make a small profit.
 Trades, especially selling Tritium, directly supports development as it means I can spend more time adding travelling the galaxy and testing out functionality in ICARUS Terminal!